-Mark an origin line parallel to and about 1.5 cm from the bottom edge of the chromatoplate and apply 2 μ l of each test and standard solution prepared as shown in the picture opposite using the microcapillary pipettes supplied.
+Mark an origin line parallel to and about 1.5 cm from the bottom edge of the chromatoplate and apply 2 μ l of each test and standard solution as shown in the picture opposite using the microcapillary pipettes supplied.

 Up to five spots can be placed on a plate.
 Check the uniformity of all spots using UV light of 254 nm.
-Even if artesunate itself stays invisible, excipients and other drug compounds will show up to facilitate verification.
 All spots should be circular in shape and equally spaced across the origin line.
 Although their intensities might differ, their diameters never should.
 Different intensities are due to residual amounts of tablet and capsule excipients or different drug concentrations in the sample solutions.
 A difference in spot size, however, relates to poor spotting.
 Repeat this step if homogeneous spotting is not achieved first time.